razum2um/resque-kalashnikov/README.md

   fetch from database * many times at once) can be painful for RAM

 * Resque's INTERVAL is yet meaningless.
 It's 0.
 Redis is polled with blpop.
-  As such, please, set infinite timeout for server:
+  As such, please, set infinite timeout for server in /etc/redis.conf

-    \# /etc/redis.conf
     timeout = 0

 * Currently, you cannot do QUEUE= * Please, list your queues